robtweed/node-runner-rpi/README.md

 # Getting Started with the *node-runner-rpi* Container

-First, determine (and if necessary create) the folder on your host server that you want to map into the *node-runner* Container's */node* directory.
+First, determine (and if necessary create) the folder on your host server that you want to map into the *node-runner-rpi* Container's */node* directory.

 In these instructions, I'll assume you're using a folder named *~/test*

 In this folder, create a Node.js script file.
-By default, the *node-runner* will look for a script file named *node-script.js*.
+By default, the *node-runner-rpi* will look for a script file named *node-script.js*.

 The script file MUST be a Node.js module that defines a function.
 The function will